LangbaseInc/langbase-examples/examples/ai-discord-bot/README.md

-# Langbase AI Dicord Bot Example
+# Langbase AI Discord Bot Example

 Langbase AI Discord Bot is a discord bot that brings the power of Langbase Pipes straight to your Discord server.